Best Place to See Orangutans in Sumatra: Our Top 6 Spots for Sumatran Jungle Trekking

 They were fed daily on feeding platforms, which tourists could visit to see the animals up close.

-Many of these orangutans eventually dispersed, but there are a small number that stayed close to humans and are semi-wild.
-It is these individuals that you will probably see when you head out trekking from Bukit Lawang.
+Many of these orangutans eventually dispersed, but a small number stayed close to humans and are semi-wild (as in living free, but still seeking out food from humans).
+It is these individuals that you are likely to see when you head out on a shorter trekking from Bukit Lawang.

 Although it’s fantastic for tourists to be able to meet these incredible apes in their natural habitat, their behaviour is not so natural and there are a ton of associated problems.

-Technically, guides are not allowed to feed or interact with the animals; the good guides don’t, but there are many who do.
+It is illegal for guides (and visitors) to feed or interact with the animals.
+The good guides don’t, but there are many who do.

 Why is this a problem?
 Because we are so closely related to orangutans, we can pass on a cold, a virus, or more serious health issues.
 In July 2018, a baby orangutan died; the death was blamed on the close interaction with tourists.